M31-Capital/Investment_Theses/english/Arweave(AR).md

 * Solana using Arweave as its storage layer for high performance data – will lead to a steady stream of demand.
 Other blockchains/enterprises can mirror this.
 * Arweave storage now natively available on Polygon.

-Threats
+Threats:
 * Over-reliance on Solana growth.
 * High % of supply of AR concentrated to 9 addresses.

 ## Management & Team

-Founder: Sam Williams and Jesper Noehr
+Founder: Sam Williams & Jesper Noehr

 Team Size: 20+